type2/website/README.md

 - Use the command `vercel dev` for local development.
 - Note that running locally, headers will not work as expected.
 - Use the hacky local python3 `./server.py` to get a similated behavior.   still imperfect, but it roughly follows the idea, and it follows symlinks

+## TBD

+remove/link new site after confirmation

+/rvanness - to library

+/rescue - to ...airs.  but also dead... ~airswork/rescue/

+/reflect should probably go, but.....

+molenaar/molenari - site is fairly broken and missing parts.  not sure if it's salvagable.  m-codes works fine.

+/m-codes - rewrites to molenaar...

+/library - the old index.  repl by library/type2/library.htm

+/daklia - seems to work. may have library overlap?  bookmarks has some dead links

+/~keen

+/bartnik - redir to library?

+/airs - ...dirs to rescue already.